Block2School/tutorials/en/c++/loops_cpp.md

 # Loops

+Loops are used to execute a block of code repeatedly.
+This tutorial covers the for loop, a common type of loop in C++.
+It demonstrates how to use a loop to perform iterative tasks, such as printing multiples of a number.

 ## It's your turn

 Create a program that prints the first 5 multiples of a given number.
 Declare a variable baseNumber and assign it a value.
 Use a for loop to calculate and print the multiples.